 Stephen authored a chapter entitled “Representing the Decedent – The Wrongful Death Action in New York” for The Plaintiff’s Personal Injury Action in New York State published by the New York State Bar Association in 2008 and recently issued in a second addition in 2013.
 He has written articles for Voir Dire magazine, including an article entitled “The Vioxx Saga” published in the Winter edition of 2005 and “Another Medical Malpractice Crisis” published in the Fall edition of 2003.
 He has also published articles in Trial Magazine and the New York State Bar Journal as well as numerous essays on topics involving civil litigation for the Rochester Democrat & Chronicle.
 He is a frequent lecturer on a range of litigation topics at continuing legal education programs presented by the New York State and Monroe County Bar Associations.

 Stephen has served on the Board of the Monroe County Bar Foundation and as President of the Board of the Family Resource Centers of Rochester.
 He has also served on the Campaign Cabinet of the United Way.
-He currently serves on the Board of Directors and is immediate past President of the Board of Starbridge Services, Inc., an organization whose mission is to partner with people who have disabilities to realize fulfilling possibilities in education, employment, health and community living, and to transform communities to include everyone.
+He currently serves on the Board of Directors and is a past President of the Board of Starbridge Services, Inc., an organization whose mission is to partner with people who have disabilities to realize fulfilling possibilities in education, employment, health and community living, and to transform communities to include everyone.